10 Foods That Lower Cholesterol

 There's no magical food to keep your heart healthy, but there are a lot of foods that can help-including these foods that help lower your cholesterol.
 In addition to cutting back on foods that can raise total cholesterol and getting enough exercise, make sure to eat more of these foods that improve your cholesterol profile by raising "good" HDL and/or lowering "bad" LDL cholesterol.
 These foods include some old standbys, such as oatmeal and fruit, plus a few surprising foods that can help lower cholesterol to reduce your risk of heart attack and stroke.

 Raise your glass for heart health!
-In moderation, alcohol is known to raise HDL, or "good," cholesterol.
+In moderation, alcohol, particularly red wine, is known to raise HDL, or "good," cholesterol.
 Drinking a daily glass of red wine increased "good" HDL cholesterol and also decreased "bad" LDL cholesterol after a few months, found one study.
 Red wine also contains antioxidants called polyphenols that help keep your blood vessels healthy and strong.
 Remember that moderation means one drink for women or two for men daily and, in this case, more is not better.

 Salmon is rich in omega-3 fatty acids, which are healthy fats that can help reduce blood pressure.
 Eating salmon can improve your "good" HDL cholesterol, but it won't lower your "bad" LDL cholesterol.
 HDL cholesterol helps sweep cholesterol off your artery walls, preventing dangerous plaque from forming.
 The American Heart Association recommends eating fatty fish like salmon at least twice per week for heart-healthy benefits.
 Other fish that contain omega-3s, such as mackerel, tuna and sardines, can also help.